USS Brill: Third war patrol

-On 3 Jul 194y, Brill stood out to sea for her third war patrol.
+On 3 July 1945, Brill stood out to sea for her third war patrol.
 She arrived in her patrol area in the Gulf of Siam on 8 July 1945 and joined other American submarines in patrolling those waters.
-She encountered two small Japanese patrol vessels on 11 July 1945 and commenced a surface approach for an attacl.
+She encountered two small Japanese patrol vessels on 11 July 1945 and commenced a surface approach for an attack.
 Although she fired 11 torpedoes, only one scored a hit, the others presumably passing under the hulls of the shallow-draft ships.
 By this time, Brill was inside the 10 fathom curve and the onset of darkness ruled out using her deck guns to sink the patrol vessels, so she broke off the attack.

 Another opportunity presented itself on 19 July 1945, when Brill encountered a small Japanese convoy of two merchant ships, a destroyer, and two patrol boats. she fired four torpedoes, but scored no hits.
 She broke off the attack at dawn and departed the area.
 She made no worthwhile contacts during the remainder of the patrol.
 On 1 August 1945, she rendezvoused with Chub to transfer her remaining 5 in gun ammunition to Chub, then set course for Fremantle, where she arrived on 9 August 1945 and began a refit alongside the submarine tender USS Clytie (AS-26).
 Hostilities with Japan ended on 15 August 1945 while she still undergoing refit.